 - Make, cure, and test a concrete cylinder to failure.

-Students select a complimentary course from the Summer College Liberal Arts Course List.
+Students select a complimentary course from the Summer College Liberal Arts Course List (available in January 2015).
 You can also consider another Summer College program as your second course of study.

 What’s the Deal?

 • Discover what it means to be an engineer

 • Learn how your aptitudes and interests fit into the profession

 • Roll up your sleeves to connect theory and practice with hands-on experience.